Expected value of sample information calculations for risk prediction model development: Context and Notations

-To compute $ENB(i; d)$ for model development, we propose a generic bootstrap-based algorithm as follows.
-First take a set of weights for the development sample $d$ as the Bayesian bootstrap sample $d^{(t)}=\left(x^{(t)},y^{(t)}\right)$, a weighted version of the original development sample.
-Next, refit the same original risk prediction model (a weighted model) on $d^{(t)}$ to obtain the model coefficient estimates $\theta^{(t)}$ and consequently, the vector of predicted risks $\pi^{(t)} = \pi\left(x^{(t)}, \theta^{(t)}\right)$ from the fitted model.
-We treat $d^{(t)}$ as the population and $\theta^{(t)}$ as the vector of true model parameters, and $\pi^{(t)}$ as the vector of true risks.
-One can plug in these values in (\ref{estNBs}) to obtain the NB of different strategies on the development sample.
+To compute $ENB(i; d)$ for model development, we propose a bootstrap-based algorithm as follows.
+First take a set of weights for the development sample $d$ as the Bayesian bootstrap sample $d^{(t)}=\left(\mathbf{x}^{(t)},y^{(t)}\right)$, a weighted version of the original development sample.
+Next, we refit the same original risk prediction model on $d^{(t)}$ to obtain the model coefficient estimates $\theta^{(t)}$ and consequently, predicted risks $\pi^{(t)} = \pi\left(\mathbf{x}^{(t)}, \theta^{(t)}\right)$ from the fitted model.
+We treat $d^{(t)}$ as the population, $\theta^{(t)}$ as the vector of true model parameters, and $\pi^{(t)}$ as the vector of true risks.
+One can plug in these values in (\ref{estNBs}) to obtain the NB of different strategies on the original development sample.
 To estimate ENBs and consequently compute EVSI, we simply need to repeat the above steps $T$ times, $t = 1, \dots, T$, and then use the average of NBs as their estimated expectation, that is

 The bootstrap algorithm we propose for estimating the above ENBs mirrors the general bootstrap-based approach for computing optimism-corrected NB described by \cite{Harrell_2015}.
 Because of this shared bootstrap foundation, our method can be readily embedded within the optimism-adjusted, or drawing instability plots for model development \citep{Riley_2023}.